baumanno/kg-recommender/netflix-KG/README.md

 # Netflix Knowledge Graph

-Generates a KG from the netflix catalog obrained from [kaggle](https://www.kaggle.com/datasets/shivamb/netflix-shows) (As of Oct.
+Generates a KG from the netflix catalog obtained from [kaggle](https://www.kaggle.com/datasets/shivamb/netflix-shows) (As of Oct.
 2023).

 ## Instructions: